Troubleshooting Fulfillment Rules

 Submitting a ticket

-If you still aren't sure why a rule didn't trigger, send the information below and we'll help you understand why.
+If you went through the checklist and couldn't identify the reason, send the information below and we'll help you understand why.

 • The url of the order details page (to get the order ID + your store ID)

-• A screenshot of the rule you expected to trigger
+• Screenshot or description of the rule you expected to trigger

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.